 Our Citizenship concept is based on Professor Michael Porter’s theories of shared value, which, briefly, means that companies need to focus on delivering social benefit in a profitable way.

 Reporting of Nordnet Citizenship

 Each year, we prepare a report in accordance with the Global Reporting Initiative (GRI), the world’s most widespread framework for sustainability reporting.
-The report is based on the Citizenship framework’s four focus areas: savers, employees, society and the environment.
+The report is based on the Citizenship framework but also other areas which are essential to our business.